matyalatte/Blender-Uasset-Addon/README.md

 [FAQ · matyalatte/Blender-Uasset-Addon Wiki](https://github.com/matyalatte/Blender-Uasset-Addon/wiki/FAQ)

 ## Build with Github Actions
-There is a workflow to build a DLL and zip it with python scripts.
+There is a workflow to build a DLL and zip it with python scripts.<br>
 [How to Build With Github Actions · matyalatte/Blender-Uasset-Addon Wiki](https://github.com/matyalatte/Blender-Uasset-Addon/wiki/How-to-Build-With-Github-Actions)

 ## Translation